 Generating Projects with Blade CLI¶

-Blade CLI’s exists to create, build, and deploy Liferay projects .
-Once created, these projects (whether standalone or in a Liferay Workspace) can be imported into an IDE or worked on directly.
+Blade CLI exists to create, build, and deploy Liferay projects in Liferay Workspaces.
+Once created, these projects can be imported into an IDE or worked on directly.
 Here you’ll learn the various ways in which you can create and manage Liferay projects.

 Creating a Liferay Workspace¶

 Liferay Workspace is a set of folders on your machine where you store projects and DevOps configurations.
+Liferay Workspaces can be imported into any IDE, because they are Gradle projects.
 See Liferay Workspace for further information.
 To create a Liferay Workspace follow these steps,

 In your CLI, navigate to the folder where you want to create a Liferay Workspace.